jonshiach/graphics-labs/pages/06_3D_worlds.md

         1 & 0 & 0 & 0 \\
         0 & 1 & 0 & 0 \\
         0 & 0 & 1 & 0 \\
-        -\tt camera.x & -\tt camera.y & -\tt camera.z & 1
+        -\tt position.x & -\tt position.y & -\tt position.z & 1
     \end{pmatrix}
 \end{align*}. $$

 The next step is to align the world space so that the direction vector is pointing down the $z$ axis.
-To do this we use vectors $\tt cameraRight$, $\tt cameraUp$ and $\tt cameraForward$ which are unit vectors at right-angles to each other the point in directions relative to the camera ({numref}`view-space-alignment-figure`).
+To do this we use vectors $\tt cameraRight$, $\tt cameraUp$ and $\tt cameraFront$ which are unit vectors at right-angles to each other the point in directions relative to the camera ({numref}`view-space-alignment-figure`).

 ```{figure} ../images/06_view_space_alignment.svg
 :width: 500